Valentine’s Day Embroidery Hoop Art {Easy Embroidery for Kids}

 Once you are satisfied with your design, simply stitch all the pieces in place using one of the three techniques shown above.

-For the button heart we first glued the felt heart to the background with tacky glue, then Trouble arranged a variety of pink & red buttons on the heart until she was satisfied with how it looked.
+For the button heart we first glued the felt heart to the background with tacky glue, then Annie arranged a variety of pink & red buttons on the heart until she was satisfied with how it looked.
 We then glued them in place–again with tacky glue–one at a time, until they were all glued in place.
 Later, once the glue was dry, I stitched all the buttons in place.

 It turned out just darling!